sandarm-1/5T_Amplifier/Gain_analysis.md

 ![image](https://user-images.githubusercontent.com/95447782/168854820-e56369b0-94f4-4fa4-9589-b8b218611d9c.png)

-And this is the plot of that frequency response (without any feedback).
+And this is the plot of that frequency response (without any feedback, i.e. open loop).

 This is the 2-pole system that we mentioned, once we include not only the load cap but also the parasitic caps, we get the 2 poles.